andrewcmyers/lwon/README.md

 inconvenient to work with.

 LWON is a lighter-weight notation for representing structured data.
-Parsing LWON is harder than parsing JSON or XML, but the data is easier to read and maintain by hand, without special tools.
+Parsing LWON is somewhat more complex than parsing JSON or XML, but the data is easier to read and maintain by hand, without special tools.
 It is particularly handy as a syntax for configuration files, but it can be used for other purposes.

 *Goals:*